|✍️ Editor's take: We don't recommend Sold.com. The company makes misleading claims, has poor customer service, and doesn't save you money.|

 This customer had a similar problem: Despite wanting to sell their house by owner — and even being promised by Sold.com that they would be able to do so — they were nonetheless matched with multiple full-service real estate agents.

-👎 No built-in or guaranteed savings
+👎 There are no built-in or guaranteed savings

 Sold.com doesn’t offer special discounts or savings.
 You’ll pay the same rate for whichever service you are matched with as you would if you found it on your own.